 - Dinner: all week 17.30 (Sun 18.00)-24.00; mains about £18 to £44

 - Seats: 100, plus about 25 outside

-- Wine: a global wine list, obviously concentrates on white, kicks off in the mid £20's but prices then rise steeply
+- Wine: a global wine list, obviously concentrates on white, kicks off at around the £30 mark – but prices then rise steeply

 - Children's portions: Yes, when possible